Submit Jobs¶

 We have an interactive mode

-that means starting a single-user MiniCluster, however not starting a RESTFul API server, nor launching a command.
+that means starting a single-user MiniCluster and launching a command.

 We start the broker, and essentially wait for you to interact with it.
 This can mean issuing commands from